 The main means of public transportation in Jacksonville is the Skyway, an elevated monorail system with two lines covering the Downtown area.
 To move to other areas of Jax, you can use buses, taxis, or mobile apps like Lyft or Uber.
 That said, in order to reach the outlying districts and natural-historic attractions around Jax, you really should consider a car rental during your stay.
 You can rent a cheap car here.

-Here’s a guide with the best areas to stay in Jacksonville, Florida.
+Keep reading to find out more about the best areas to stay in Jacksonville, Florida.